William Thomas Johnson is a weaver.

 But the Army veteran first heard the whispers that guided him toward historical portrayals in the early 1980s during a stint as a civilian instructor at the American military base in Guantanomo Bay, Cuba.
 The base would sponsor social events in which guests were encouraged to dress as a favorite person.

-Page 3 of 3 - By the time he moved back to Missouri a few years later, Johnson found himself researching and portraying renowned statesman Frederick Douglass.
+By the time he moved back to Missouri a few years later, Johnson found himself researching and portraying renowned statesman Frederick Douglass.

 From there, things took off, and those silent inspirations have continued to push him forward.

 But no matter to whom he gives a voice, Johnson follows what he calls the same “old school” approach.

 It all begins with extensive research from a variety of sources.
 For many African-American portrayals, that includes oral traditions that have been handed down in families for generations.